manuelroemer/site/content/blog/4-lecture-notes-distributed-systems/index.md

 - **Fault**: Indicates that _some part_ of the DS is malfunctioning.
 - **Failure**: Indicates that the entire DS malfunctions.
 - **Fault Tolerance**: A DS continues working, despite one or multiple _faults_ occurring.
+- **Failure Detector**: An algorithm that detects whether a node is faulty.
+Typically done via message timeouts.
+- **Network Partition**: Some links between nodes dropping/delaying messages for an extended period of time.
 - **Latency**: The time until a message arrives (i.e., the "time in transit") (e.g., 10ms).
 - **Bandwidth**: The data volume that can be sent over a certain period of time (e.g., 1 Mbit/s).
 - **Availability**: A synonym for "uptime", i.e., the fraction of time that a DS is working correctly (from the perspective of a user).